Frequently Asked (and not asked but you really want to know) Questions

 The answer is: Absolutely!!
 We consider ourselves artist craftsmen who work for you.
 Our job is to exceed your expectations every time, and that includes delivering the images that you want.
 In the case of a wedding, we usually will photograph 90% of the images requested on the couple's shot list as part of our normal coverage.
 Then we make sure we take care of all the special requests that a specific client may want.

 That being said, there can be challenges if the requests are not possible because of weather, location, the requested people are not available, there is little time because things run late, etc. When we get a request list, specially one where we can see that we might have challenges, we have a conversation with our clients to make sure we are able to do as many of the images they want, without turning their wedding into a photo session.
+We also may request that a family member, or friend who "knmows all the players" might be available to help us gather special people.

 Do you do video?